raquelalegre/suds-jurko/README.md

 # Python's suds example

-Teaching myseld some SOAP with suds.
+Teaching myself some SOAP with suds.

 This will be needed by one of the projects I work on called [ORACC](https://github.com/UCL-RITS/nammu).